abhisekde/git-commands/README.md

 # GIT Commands with Explanations

+Please note that the commands are explained in a narrative style.
+I have designed it in such a way that everyone can understand the basic git commands.

+Please type in the code as i say so you can see the changes for yourself.

 Configuration after installing git from the official website.

 All the commands shown are to be typed in  the git bash.